adampresley/sublime-view-in-browser/README.md

 ## Configuring Browsers
 By default this plugin will open files in Firefox.
 You can configure it to open using another browser of your choice.
-To do this find the *View In Browser.sublime-settings* file located in your Sublime configuration directory.
-This location varies by OS.
-For example, in Ubuntu you will find the *View In Browser.sublime-settings* file at **/home/<username>/.config/sublime-text-2/Packages/View in Browser**.
-In Windows this file will reside in **C:\Users\<username>\AppData\Roaming\Sublime Text 2\Packages\View in Browser**.
+To do this, choose *Settings - User* from *Preferences > Package Settings > View In Browser*.

-The browser you wish to use to open files can be found at the bottom of the file *View In Browser.sublime-settings* and is set in the key named **selectedBrowser**.
+The browser you wish to use to open files is set in the key named **selectedBrowser**.
 The list of browsers you can use and configure are in the key named **supportedBrowsers**.

 The **supportedBrowsers** values can be configured to have paths to your browser installations.
 Each browser listed is an array (list) of configurations that allow you to setup a browser